-Typical1 to 2Plumbers• talk to suppliers about the availability of parts.
-(1)• communicate with carpenters or other tradespersons to co-ordinate the time scheduling for the plumbing work at a construction or renovation site and to discuss any problems that have arisen (e.g., premature closing of a wall barring access to pipes).
-(1)Most Complex1 to 2I to 2• mentor apprentices to assist them in building skill and trade knowledge on the job.
-(2)• interact with suppliers by telephone and in person to gather information needed to troubleshoot system problems.
-(2)• interact with agitated customers who are concerned about water damage to identify problems (e.g., pipe is leaking) and to obtain information on events leading up to the problem.
-(2) Tasks Complexity Level Examples negotiate with other tradespeople on a job site regarding time schedules, system failures, alterations Typical Most 1 to 2 Plumbers talk to suppliers about the availability of parts.
-(1) communicate with carpenters or other tradespersons to co-ordinate the time scheduling for the plumbing work at a construction or renovation site and to discuss any problems that have arisen (e.g., premature closing of a wall barring access to pipes).
-(1) interact with forepersons to receive job assignments and to consult as necessary.
-(1) mentor apprentices to assist them in building skill and trade knowledge on the job.
-(2) interact with suppliers by telephone and in person to gather information needed to troubleshoot system problems.
-(2) interact with agitated customers who are concerned about water damage to identify problems (e.g., pipe is leaking) and to obtain information on events leading up to the problem.
-(2) negotiate with other tradespeople on a job site
+Tasks Complexity Level Examples Typical 1 to 2 Plumbers • talk to suppliers about the availability of parts.
+(1) • communicate with carpenters or other tradespersons to co-ordinate the time scheduling for the plumbing work at a construction or renovation site and to discuss any problems that have arisen (e.g., premature closing of a wall barring access to pipes).
+(1) • interact with forepersons to receive job assignments and to consult as necessary.
+(1) Most Complex 1 to 2 • mentor apprentices to assist them in building skill and trade knowledge on the job.
+(2) • interact with suppliers by telephone and in person to gather information needed to troubleshoot system problems.
+(2) • interact with agitated customers who are concerned about water damage to identify problems (e.g., pipe is leaking) and to obtain information on events leading up to the problem.
+(2) • negotiate with other tradespeople on a job site regarding time schedules, system failures, alterations needed to installations.
+(2)